 Plug-in ROBD devices (i.e., NCC-ROBD and semi-permanently CC-ROBD device) developed to meet both SAE J1939, SAE J1979, or SAE J1979-2 OBD protocols, whichever applicable, shall be capable of mating to both the connectors defined in SAE J1962/ISO 15031-3 and SAE J1939-13.

-All plug-in ROBD devices shall be capable of connecting to the main standardized OBD ports, as specified in subsection E.1.2 of this Part, as an alternative to any other type of connection that may be used as the primary connection option.
+All plug-in ROBD devices shall be capable of connecting to the standardized data link connector, as specified in subsection E.1.2 of this Part, as an alternative to any other type of connection that may be used as the primary connection option.

 The SAE J1979, or SAE J1979-2 ROBD device, whichever applicable, shall meet the specified requirements in ISO 15765-4 for CAN on heavy-duty vehicles using these protocols.